 The TL was designed to embody aggressiveness and power, agility and endurance.
 Designers began with the stance of the vehicle-how it looks and sits on its suspension.
 They worked towards a look of poise, with a promise of agility and power.
-The contrast of muscular tension and angular lines flows through the sheet metal, with its long wheelbase, short front and rear overhangs and wide track setting the tone.
+The contrast of muscular tension and angular lines flows through the sheet metal, with its long wheelbase, short front and rear overhangs, and wide track setting the tone.

-The 2004 TL design team were, in part, influenced by "Bauhaus" styling themes.
+The TL design team was, in part, influenced by "Bauhaus" styling themes.
 Founded in 1919, Bauhaus was the first and most famous German design house.
 Bauhaus set a template for European design with the now-famous maxim, "Form follows function."
 That classic design logic meshes well with already established Acura design philosophies.

-- New exterior mirrors with integrated turn signal lights
+- Mirror integrated turn signal lights

 Type-S Exclusive Features

 - Black chrome grille trim (satin chrome on TL)

 - Bumper with black chrome crossbar and horizontal mesh trim

 - Pronounced "splitter" lip on lower front valance

 - 10-spoke alloy wheels in Dark Euro Silver

 - Exclusive rear bumper with trunk lid spoiler diffuser